madhu-sagar/system-design-react-code-examples/README.md

 # system-design-react-code-examples
-A curation of code examples to solve the common frontend system design issues in React.
+A curation of code examples and in depth technical implementation approaches to solve the common frontend system design issues in React.

+“Talk is cheap.
+Show me the code.”
+— Linus Torvalds

 - [Engineering Design](#engineering-design)